Commander-in-chief: Ukraine

-While the Commander-in-Chief of the Armed Forces of Ukraine is the highest-ranking military officer (i.e. the chief of defence), the President of Ukraine is the constitutional Supreme Commander-in-Chief of the Armed Forces of Ukraine.
+the title of commander-in-chief of the Armed Forces of Ukraine is held by the highest-ranking military officer (i.e. the chief of defence) this position is subordinate to that of the president.

 United Kingdom

-The British monarch is the "Head of the British Armed Forces" and has also been described as "Commander-in-Chief of the British Armed Forces".
-The prime minister (acting with the support of the Cabinet) makes the key decisions on the use of the armed forces.
-The King, however, remains the "ultimate authority" of the military, with officers and personnel swearing allegiance only to the monarch.
+The British monarch is the "Head of the British Armed Forces" and has also been described as "Commander-in-Chief of the British Armed Forces" and by law and convention is the Supreme Commanding Authority of the British Armed Forces, in practicality the monarch acts on the advice of the Prime Minister and Secretary of State for Defence, who make the decisions on the use of the armed forces, with routine administration of the armed forces is delegated to the Defence Council which is chaired by the Secretary of State for Defence.
+The King, however, remains the focal point of "ultimate authority" of the military, with officers and personnel swearing allegiance only to the monarch, and commissions to officers being issued by the monarch amongst other functions.

-The term is also used for the military commander-in-chief of a command (a region of military authority, sometimes combined with the civil office of Governor of a colony (now called a British Overseas Territory)), and for the naval commander-in-chief of a station of the Royal Navy, such as the North America and West Indies Station.
+The term is also sometimes used for the military commander-in-chief of a command (a region of military authority, sometimes combined with the civil office of Governor of a colony (now called a British Overseas Territory)), and for the naval commander-in-chief of a station of the Royal Navy, such as the North America and West Indies Station.

 United States

-According to Article II, Section 2, Clause I of the Constitution, the president of the United States is “Commander in Chief of the Army and Navy of the United States, and of the militia of the several States, when called into the actual Service of the United States.”
-There have been 46 Presidents of the United States, but there have been 49 Commander-in-Chiefs of the United States.
-This is because there have been 3 acting Presidents, which, because of the 25th Amendment, gives the Vice-President the powers of The President of The United States.

-Since the National Security Act of 1947, this has been understood to mean all United States Armed Forces.
+According to Article II, Section 2, Clause I of the Constitution, the president of the United States is "Commander in Chief of the Army and Navy of the United States, and of the militia of the several States, when called into the actual Service of the United States."
+There have been 45 presidents of the United States (counting Grover Cleveland and Donald Trump once), but there have been 47 commanders-in-chief of the United States due to the fact that Dick Cheney and Kamala Harris each temporarily held the position of acting president under the Twenty-fifth Amendment.
+(George H. W. Bush was also temporarily acting president but later was elected president.)
+Since the National Security Act of 1947, the commander-in-chief provision has been understood to mean all United States Armed Forces.
 U.S. ranks have their roots in British military traditions, with the president possessing ultimate authority, but no rank, maintaining a civilian status.

 The exact degree of authority that the Constitution grants to the president as commander-in-chief has been the subject of much debate throughout history, with Congress at various times granting the president wide authority and at others attempting to restrict that authority.

-U.S.A
+U.S. States

-In the U.S.A, the governor also serves as the commander-in-chief of the National Guard, State Militia, and State Defense Forces.
+In U.S. States, the governor also serves as the commander-in-chief of the National Guard, State Militia, and State Defense Forces.
 In the Commonwealth of Kentucky, for example, KRS 37.180 states:

 Similarly, Section 140 of Article 2 of the California Military and Veterans Code states: